Jenna and Chris

 The vows

-The moment we were actually married, in front of our closest friends.
+The moment we were legally married.
+On a wide bend in the river, in front of our closest friends.

 Married by the river

-The whole small group, after the river ceremony.
-Alex, Efe, Nate, Antje, and a few others.
-Thrilled, a little surprised this had just happened.
+Our small team after the river ceremony.
+Alex, Efe, Nate, Antje, and us.
+Thrilled, slightly surprised this had just happened.

 The group by the river